Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `id`

+*Read-only*.
 The unique identifier for the object.

 **Returns**: